jck-18/gitlab-enagament/README.md

 # GitLab Documentation RAG Assistant

-This project implements a Retrieval-Augmented Generation (RAG) system for GitLab documentation.
+This project implements a Retrieval-Augmented Generation (RAG) system for GitLab documentation using Together AI's API.
 It processes markdown files from the knowledgebase directory, creates embeddings, and retrieves relevant information to answer user queries.

 ## Features

 - Processes markdown files from the knowledgebase directory and its subdirectories
-- Creates embeddings using Sentence Transformers
+- Creates embeddings using Together AI's embedding models
-- Retrieves relevant documents based on cosine similarity
+- Retrieves relevant documents based on semantic similarity
 - Integrates with Reddit to process GitLab-related questions
-- Generates responses based on retrieved documents
+- Generates responses using Together AI's LLM models
 - Formats prompts for LLM integration
-- **NEW**: Integration with Google Gemini API for response generation
-- **NEW**: Support for different Gemini models (gemini-2.0-flash, etc.)
-- **NEW**: Slack integration for notifications and interactive workflows
+- Slack integration for notifications and interactive workflows
+- ChromaDB integration for persistent vector storage
+- Interactive mode for real-time querying
+- Support for multiple Together AI models

 ## Project Structure